cloudsmith-io/terraform-provider-cloudsmith/docs/data-sources/package_download.md

-# Package Download Data Source
+# Package Data Source

-The `package_download` data source allows you to download a specific package from a given repository.
+The `cloudsmith_package` data source allows you to list details and download a specific package from a given repository.

 ## Example Usage